open-mmlab/mmdetection/docs/en/advanced_guides/how_to.md

 optimizer = dict(type='SGD', lr=0.01, momentum=0.9, weight_decay=0.0001)
 ```

-`type='mmcls.TIMMBackbone'` means use the `TIMMBackbone` class from MMClassification in MMDetection, and the model used is `EfficientNet-B1`, where `mmcls` means the MMClassification repo and `TIMMBackbone` means the TIMMBackbone wrapper implemented in MMClassification.
+`type='mmpretrain.TIMMBackbone'` means use the `TIMMBackbone` class from MMPretrain in MMDetection, and the model used is `EfficientNet-B1`, where `mmpretrain` means the MMPretrain repo and `TIMMBackbone` means the TIMMBackbone wrapper implemented in MMPretrain.

 For the principle of the Hierarchy Registry, please refer to the [MMEngine document](https://github.com/open-mmlab/mmengine/blob/main/docs/en/tutorials/config.md).
-For how to use other backbones in MMClassification, you can refer to the [MMClassification document](https://github.com/open-mmlab/mmclassification/blob/dev-1.x/docs/en/tutorials/config.md).
+For how to use other backbones in MMPretrain, you can refer to the [MMPretrain document](https://mmpretrain.readthedocs.io/en/latest/user_guides/config.html).

 # Use Mosaic augmentation